rapidcow/rapidcow.github.io/contacts.md

 These all work:

-*   (literally anything)@rapidcow.org: i've used dev, yizzy, and ethan - it doesn't matter i can receive them all anyways, but to show you've actually gone to this page, try to use one of these please.
+*   (literally anything)@rapidcow.org: i've used dev, yizzy, ethan -
+    it doesn't matter i can receive them all anyways, but to show you've actually gone to this page, try to use one of these please.
-    (you don't believe how many people emailed info@rapidcow.org as if my personal website represents a company... ugh >:c)
+    (you won't believe how many people emailed info@rapidcow.org as if my personal website represents a company... ugh >:c)
 *   thegentlecow@gmail.com / eyzmeng@gmail.com (ye that's me too!)